 -./$(NAME)

-is a simple rule that make
+run is a simple rule that make and run the default goal.
+We start

-the shell command with the hyphen
+the shell command with the hyphen symbol to prevent make from interrupting

 its own execution if our program execution returns a non-zero value.info-%: